wonge1/Resume/README.md

 # **Guide for Publishing A Resume Online to Github Pages**

+## **Connection to Etters Principles**

+1. For this assignment we will be using GitHub for distributed version control.
+This gives us access to a recorded history of changes.
+This enables us to explore site generation for efficiently and safely, without fear of breaking previously fine objects.

+2. For this assignment we will be using markdown for both the resume as well as the instruction set.
+This is because of its universality in its uses across local machines, hosted sites, and static sites.
+In addition it is easily edited with build in languages.

+3. To run this site locally we will be using Jekyll as our static site generator.
+We are doing this because of their various benefits.
+These include their lightweight nature, with no outside dependencies needed.
+In addition it lets us preview our site before any publishing occurs.

 ## **Introduction**

 The purpose of this guide will be to walk you through the steps necessary to host a resume on a static site and deploy to Github Pages.
 This option gives your resume a more dynamic presentation that can be updated easily with changes or different styles.